 Iron and Skin Health

-Pale, dull, and lifeless skin is a common symptom of anemia, which can cause self-consciousness and insecurities about appearance and looks.
+Pale, dull, and lifeless skin is a common symptom of iron deficiency, which can cause self-consciousness and insecurities about appearance and looks.
 Iron-deficient skin often appears to be pale, yellow, or sallow in color.
 Another skin-related condition associated with an iron deficiency is unexplained bruising.

 When iron is consumed through foods or supplements, the body’s cells absorb it the gastrointestinal tract.
 Iron is released into the blood stream, then attaches to a protein and delivers iron to the liver.
 Iron is needed to make red blood cells and bone marrow, and this whole process going on inside affects how the skin looks on the outside.

 Iron for Hair Growth: How Iron Benefits Hair Health

 If there is not enough iron in the diet, hair may become dry, lack shine, and even begin to fall out.
 A protein called ferritin is known to cause these problems because it is essential for the process of storing and releasing iron to all the parts of the body over time.

 When the body retains an adequate amount of iron and other nutrients, hair should have its natural shine.
 Another important nutrient for hair health is zinc.
 Some food sources rich in both iron and zinc include lean red meat, lentils, and soybeans.
 An easy way to boost the health of hair is taking an iron supplement.